purepelmen/NativeMonoEmbedded-App/README.md

 This is a fully-working template of a project embedding Mono Runtime (the modern one, Mono CLR) which allows you to write both crossplatform C++ and C# code for Windows, Linux, and Android.

 ## Structure
-Everything is pretty simple: this projects uses CMake as a build system for the whole project (which may also use MSBuild to build .NET projects).
+Everything is pretty simple.
 There are two main projects: `NativeApp.Shared` and `Assembly-Main`.

-The former one is a native C++ cross-platform project which also contains code to initialize the Mono runtime.
-The latter one is cross-platform C# project.
+CMake is mostly used here to build everything. `NativeApp.Shared` is a native C++ cross-platform CMake project.
+It defines its code but it also must initialize Mono runtime, as well as load the `Assembly-Main` managed assembly, and define how to build the `Assembly-Main` MSBuild C# project.
+The managed project contains cross-platform C# code.

+They both define *user code*, and this is where main application code should typically go in this template.
 The other projects are *app containers*.
 They're not really cross-platform and its purpose is to build the two main cross-platform projects and include them into the executable/application, which is what an app container is.
 It's a wrapper for the cross-platform projects that handles platform differencies of how things must be initialized for different platforms.
-Here's app containers the project has now:
+Here's app containers this project has now:
-* `NativeApp.Desktop` (executable for all Desktop platforms, but currently only Windows and Linux).
+* `NativeApp.Desktop` (Executable): Intended for all Desktop platforms (currently only Windows and Linux supported); Uses CMake;
-* `NativeApp.Android` (Android application) - Some more code is required to make things work on this platform.
+* `NativeApp.Android` (Android application): Android only for all architectures; More code is required to make things work on this platform; Uses Gradle and CMake;

 ## Building
 ### Requirements